helloteababy/teababy-shop/lamp.md

 ```
 ImageMagick # for zooming/croping pictures
-memcached # an excellent cache
+memcached # an excellent cache for big service while means little to small site
 ```

 ## Configure for better performance ##